There are a great many reasons why neutering your dog is probably a very good idea.

 Getting the timing right

 Following your puppy's primary vaccination course, we'll see your puppy monthly, until they’re 6 months.
-During a consultation we'll weigh them, organise their flea and worm treatments, as well as discuss their general care and any concerns you may have.
+During a consultation we will weigh them, organise their flea and worm treatments, as well as discuss their general care and any concerns you may have.

 At these appointments we will discuss when is the right time for your puppy to be castrated or spayed.
-For older pets, we would be happy to see you and your pet for a free of charge pre neutering exam, and discuss the pros and cons of the procedure.
+For older pets, we would be happy to see you and your pet for a pre -neutering consultation, during this consultation we can discuss the pros and cons of the procedure.

 When to neuter your dog